Free Salesforce-Native Alternative

 Data LocationInside your Salesforce orgExternal (Atlassian Cloud)

-Kanban BoardYes, 40+ stagesYes
+Kanban BoardYes, 40+ configurable stagesYes

 Stage GatesYes, field-level enforcementWorkflow rules only